Skip to main content

 • The ePaper signs feature a single cable for both data and power – Power over Ethernet (PoE).

-Shift Towards Digitalization
+ePaper Signage - A Shift Towards Digitalization

-Small, Medium, and Large Diagonal Size
+Small, Medium and Large E Ink Diagonal Size

-Low Total Cost of Ownership
+Low Total Cost of Ownership With Wired Displays

 The low power consumption, wired data connections and batteryless installation of the devices ensure that the EMC and heat dissipation are kept at a minimum, which is crucial to the preservation of the exhibits.
-Power over Ethernet (PoE) was chosen for both data and power instead of using wireless communication or batteries.
+Power over Ethernet (PoE) was chosen for both data and power instead of using wireless communication such as WiFi or batteries.
 This was a crucial design consideration, as this made it possible to increase the reliability of the system while keeping the required maintenance at a minimum – both of which are critical for a large installation.

 National Significance